huajie06/learncpp/README.md

 # learncpp

+## how to add a second target in Xcode
+- file
+- new
+- target

+Remember to change build target.

 ## Data type
 Literal constants can be classified into: integer, floating-point, characters, strings, Boolean, pointers, and user-defined literals.
 ```c++